Winter in Washburn

 There's no shortage of things to do in Washburn.
 When snow falls and ice freezes, it's time to come out and play.

-Getting there: It's between Bayfield and Ashland on Wisconsin 13.
+Getting there: It's 12 miles from Bayfield and also Ashland on Wisconsin 13.

 © Beth Gauper